 The category also contains an equity investment.
 The Group accounts for the investment at FVTPL and did not make the irrevocable election to account for the investment in XY Ltd and listed equity securities at fair value through other comprehensive income (FVOCI).
-The equity investment in XY Ltd was measured at cost less any impairment charges in the comparative period under IAS 39, as it was determined that its fair value could not be estimated reliably.
-In the current financial year, the fair value was determined in line with the requirements of IFRS 9, which does not allow for measurement at cost.
+The fair value was determined in line with the requirements of IFRS 9, which does not allow for measurement at cost.